 We have a fabulous lending library for our members but not enough volunteers to keep it open every Sunday.
 Do you love the library?
 Are you detail oriented?
 Do you take advantage of our book and video collection?
 Do you have time on one or two Sundays a month to help out?
 No experience required ― training available – great camaraderie!
 Contact Ellie Tuazon.

 Children’s Religious Education (CRE)

 Have a passion for social justice?
 Curious about the world around you, and its people and customs?
 If you want to deepen your understanding of Unitarian Universalism and are longing for more laughter, excitement, and wonder, CRE is the perfect diving board for all of this and more.
-For more information about ways to get involved, visit the RE Table on Sundays, contact Director of Children’s Religious Education Jena Foster, or click here to find out more.
+For more information about ways to get involved, visit the RE Table on Sundays, contact our Interim Director of Lifespan Education Sara Sautter, or click here to find out more.